eprog2014/eprog2014.github.io/_posts/2014-11-13-class-invariants.md

 This is ok, because as long as nobody (as in: a different object, such as the one denoted by `Io`) accesses a feature of an object in an inconsistent state, nothing unexpected can happen.

-Whenver an object wants to access a feature of a different object, it needs to do so via a qualified call.
-If the call weren't qualified, the reciver would implicitly be `Current` and accessing a different object than itself via `Current` is impossible.
+Whenever an object wants to access a feature of a different object, it needs to do so via a qualified call.
+If the call weren't qualified, the receiver would implicitly be `Current` and accessing a different object than itself via `Current` is impossible.

 Optimizing Eiffel Semantics
 ===========================